or mapleDid you know you can turn these THREE simple ingredients into delicious jam?

 Aside from cheap and healthy, this is a very quick recipe.
 You could can it if you’re into canning, or just freeze it.
 Unless you make several batches, you will probably eat it up before you need to freeze it though (it will last in the fridge about 3 weeks).

-If your family is used to very sweet jam, you might want to gradually get them used to this less-sweet version by adding some honey to your first batch.
+If your family is used to very sweet jam, you might want to gradually get them used to this less-sweet version by adding some honey or maple syrup to your first batch.
 Then use thawed apple juice concentrate (from the freezer section of your grocery store), as it will be sweeter than apple juice.

 Happy Strawberry Season!